-NCERT solutions for class 6 science chapter 16 solutions are provided here.
-In this chapter students will learn about garbages, different types of garbages and how to dispose these garbages.
-To score good marks in class 6 science students should try to solve the questions provided at the end of each chapter of NCERT book.
+NCERT solutions for class 6 science chapter 16 are provided here in detail.
+In the chapter 16 (i.e. garbage in, garbage out), students will learn about garbages, different types of garbages and how to dispose of the garbages.
+To score good marks in class 6 science, students should try to solve the questions provided at the end of each chapter of the NCERT book.
 Solving the NCERT questions will help you to know about the chapter in a detailed way.
+While solving the questions from chapter 16, students might face doubts in certain questions; at this time, the NCERT science solutions for class 6 comes handy.

 A-Which type of garbage do red worms cannot transform into compost?